-This is good stuff… you may wanna pin this for quick reference:
+This is good stuff… pin this for quick reference back:

 Many photographers in the Fearless and Framed audience are quite the elite shooters, but we felt it was important to go back to basics to kickoff the post.